Kobe Bryant

-The son of NBA player Joe Bryant, Bryant was born in Philadelphia and partly raised in Italy.
-Recognized as the top American high school basketball player while at Lower Merion High School in the Philadelphia suburb of Ardmore, Bryant declared for the 1996 NBA draft and was selected by the Charlotte Hornets with the 13th pick; he was then traded to the Lakers.
-As a rookie, Bryant earned a reputation as a high-flyer by winning the 1997 Slam Dunk Contest and was named an All-Star by his second season.
-Despite his contentious relationship with teammate Shaquille O'Neal, the pair led the Lakers to three consecutive NBA championships from 2000 to 2002.
-In 2003, Bryant was charged with sexual assault.
-Charges were dropped after the accuser refused to testify, and a lawsuit was settled out of court, with Bryant issuing an apology and admitting to a sexual encounter he maintained was consensual.
+The son of NBA player Joe Bryant and his wife Pam, he was born in Philadelphia and spent part of his childhood in Italy.
+Bryant played high school basketball at Lower Merion High School outside of Philadelphia.
+He opted out of college basketball and declared for the 1996 NBA draft.
+He was selected by the Charlotte Hornets with the 13th pick; he was then traded to the Lakers.
+Following his rookie season, he earned NBA All-Rookie Second Team honors and won the 1997 Slam Dunk Contest.
+He was named an All-Star in his second season.
+He had a feud with teammate Shaquille O'Neal that was well-documented.
+Nevertheless, the pair led the Lakers to three consecutive NBA championships from 2000 to 2002.
+In 2003, Bryant was charged with sexual assault; the criminal charges were ultimately dismissed.
+In a related lawsuit, he settled out of court and issued an apology while maintaining that the encounter was consensual.